AWS-Security-Portfolio/vpc/README.txt

 ## Screenshots

+*All relevant screenshots demonstrating each step are included in the screenshots/ folder of this repository.

 | Order | File Name                                 | What it Shows                                          |
 | ----- | ----------------------------------------- | ------------------------------------------------------ |
 | 1     | terraforminit-success.png                 | Successful initialization of Terraform project         |